njfio/fluent_cli/README.md

 - **Autocomplete Workflow Names**: Fluent CLI includes autocomplete for all the configured workflow names which makes calling any of the workflows just a few keystrokes away.

 - **Versionable Secure Vault**: Fluent CLI is integrated with [amber](https://github.com/fpco/amber), as a secure vault for configuration information.
+Store your keys once and never worry about them again.

 - **Cross Platform Support**:  Works on Linux, Windows, and Macos.